DOML-Lang/DOML/README.md

 Another thing to note is that while in the bytecode I used things like `System.Color`, `RGB`, `RGB.Normalised` and so on in the actual implementation it will use an index value like `#0`/`0`/`*0` the exact prefix (if any) will be determined later, and it'll map to the implementation.

+## Quick Spec Details
+- DOML is case sensitive
+- DOML must be a valid UTF-8 encoded unicode document (though I don't see why you can't support other formats)
+- DOML refers to the initial source code not to the produced bytecode, parsers need to support ONLY DOML and don't need to support parsing bytecode, though due to its simplicity it may be easy to support.

 ## Types
 This will be covered in more detail elsewhere but here are all the types